 Hard Braking Events per 1,000 miles: 21.6

 Baltimore doesn’t fare much better, ranked at 198 for both population density and rain and snow.
 And the city has even more hard braking events per mile than both Boston and Worcester.
-Although fatalities, DWI deaths, and pedestrian strikes are less than some of the worst cities, Baltimore still have a high rate of collisions.
+Although fatalities, DWI deaths, and pedestrian strikes are less than some of the worst cities, Baltimore still has a high collision rate.
 Most drivers in Baltimore make it just five years in between accidents.
-There’s no question why: red light runners, poor turn signaling, and texting while driving are serious problems in Baltimore.
+There’s no question why: red-light runners, poor turn signaling, and texting while driving are serious problems in Baltimore.
 Drivers say taxis cause traffic issues as well.

 4. WASHINGTON, DC

 Population Density: 197

 As the nation’s capital, Washington D.C. should be setting a great example for driver safety.
 Unfortunately, that’s not the case as the district remains at 197th place for safe driving.
 Drivers in D.C. simply have collisions more frequently, as expected in a busy city where many residents have cars.
 They go just 4.8 years between accidents on average.

 Once again, Massachusetts struggles with driver safety.
 Drivers in Springfield suffer from the same troubles that plague Boston and Worcester: population density, rain, snow, and often, rude drivers.
 In Springfield, drivers are 93.1 percent more likely to get into a traffic accident than the national average, and they go an average of 5.2 years between accidents.
 Springfield has the fifth-highest relative accident likelihood when compared to the national average.
 Drivers also report that texting and driving is a serious problem in Springfield.